hoodiehq/hood.ie/_posts/2015-05-29-unbossing-mario-tgif-68.md

 > A lesson from last year: just because you can be a leader, just because you own a business, just because you have one good idea, or a string of good ideas, and just because your title has the word "executive" in it — you do not have to enjoy being a boss.[...]
 It is hard to talk about female leadership now without entering a feminist conversation, without tiptoeing around words like empowerment or equality. <cite>[Unboss](http://www.designformankind.com/2015/05/unboss/)</cite>

+> Persist and keep going.
+Resist giving up due to negative feedback.
+It will be worth it. <cite>[Persist!
+Resist!](https://the-pastry-box-project.net/jina-bolton/2015-may-28)</cite>

 ##The Business

 > I only take on projects where it's likely going to be a win-win.
 Which is why I tell potential clients not to hire me all the time.
 Sometimes more than once a week.
 Their reactions vary too: some are mad, some are upset and some totally get it.[No, you shouldn't hire me - and here is why](https://medium.com/i-dont-know-a-thing/no-you-shouldn-t-hire-me-and-here-s-why-b9ff847a631)